NathanNull/OmniDice/README.md

 ### Array
 #### Overview
 Arrays are the first of the complex types that OmniDice supports, and can contain any number of a single type of value.
-They support only one operation, which is concatenation via +, but they contain multiple properties, including length (a function that returns an integer, like strings have) as well as `push`, `pop`, and `iter` (functions, with `push` accepting an element to add, `pop` removing and returning the last one, and `iter` returning an iterator over the array).
+They support only one operation, which is concatenation via +, but they contain multiple properties, including length
+(a function that returns an integer, like strings have) as well as `push`, `pop`, and `iter` (functions, with `push` accepting an element to add, `pop` removing and returning the last one (inside a maybe), and `iter` returning an iterator over the array).
 They can be constructed using square brackets (\[/]), so an array of integers could be defined by writing `[1,2,3,4+5,16]`.
 They can also be indexed with square brackets (eg. `my_array[1]`) and can index multiple values simultaneously, which will return an array.

 When constructing an array that is initially empty, make sure that its type is explicitly written out somewhere nearby (often in the type of the variable you're assigning it to), or else the code will not compile.
 #### Example